CSharpWasmBenchmark - Results

 Conclusions

-The performance of C# AOT compiled to Webassembly is significantly better than that of C# Wasm Interpreted.
-Generally the improvement in the featured benchmarks lies within the range 2x - 5x better performance, but in some cases even a 50x performance benefit can be seen.
+Generally the performance improvement of AOT in the featured benchmarks lies within the range 2x - 5x, but in some cases even a 20x performance benefit can be seen.
+Strangely, for example, sorting doubles seems to be slightly slower with AOT code.

-The equivalent code executed as JavaScript is generally 3x - 10x faster than C# Wasm AOT.
+The equivalent code executed as JavaScript is generally faster than C# Wasm AOT.
 However, if the code avoids relying on framework methods and calls (for example ArraySortIntQuick, NewtonsMethodSecondDegree and NewtonsMethodThirdDegree) then the difference is almost negligible.

 Webassembly promises, more or less, that it can enable "native" performance within a browser.
 C# often runs within a virtual machine and can maybe thus not achieve the full potential of Wasm.
 However, the difference in performance between C# Runtime and C# Wasm AOT varies from benchmark to benchmark and does generally not live up to the promise of Webassembly.
-With the benchmarks and assumptions of this project the conclusion is that C# Wasm AOT (at least when compiled with Uno.Wasm.Bootstrap) still has a long way to become a general and performant client side web programming platform.
-Note: The usage of the Uno.Wasm.Bootstrap toolchain may have affected the performance of some of the benchmarks.
-Thus, this analysis should not be regarded as a benchmark of the finalized product.
+Even JS is often faster than C# Wasm AOT.
+With the benchmarks and assumptions of this project the conclusion is that C# Wasm AOT still has a long way to become a general and performant client side web programming platform.
 Hopefully this changes in the future.

 Credits

-This analysis was created by Acmion.
+This analysis initially created by Acmion.

 Contribute to CSharpWasmBenchmark in it's GitHub repository.
 Consider leaving a like if you found this analysis useful, interesting or informative.

 Thanks to Uno.Wasm.Bootstrap, a project that provides an understandable way of AOT compiling C# to Wasm that just works and has minimal dependencies.
+Uno.Wasm.Bootstrap is no longer used in this benchmark, but for a long time it was used for C# Wasm AOT.

 Benchmarking Strategy